Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 Once you've configured the Status Endpoint, you can send requests to it to check the readiness of your Kong instance.

 1. Send a GET request to the `/status/ready` endpoint.
-Replace `<status-api-url>` with the appropriate URL for your Status API, including the port number:
+Replace `<status-api-host>` with the appropriate host for your Status API server, including the port number:

     ```shell
     curl -I <status-api-url>/status/ready